berndpfrommer/tagslam_web/content/caveats/_index.md

 world once.
 You must make sure that there are no duplicate tags anywhere.

+- To use odometry with TagSLAM, the odometry updates must be synchronized with the tag detections, i.e. TagSLAM can only be used to loop close odometry that is derived from the same images in which the tags are detected.

 - No mixing of AprilTag families!
 For a single data set, all tags must be of the same family